-- Gave a talk on beta oscillations and timing at the Congress of the International Organization of Psychophysiology, Havana.
+- Gave a talk on beta oscillations & timing at the Congress of the International Organization of Psychophysiology, Havana.

-- Presented a poster on neuroscience of music at the Making Time in Music conference at the Music Faculty, Oxford University.
+- Presented a poster on Neuroscience of music at the Making Time in Music conference at Music Faculty, Oxford University.

 - New commentary paper on role of beta oscillations in predictive timing accepted in Frontiers in Neuroscience.

 - New paper accepted in Frontiers in Neuroscience on analysis of the most significant papers on timing through bibliometrics.